-- Location: proximity to site, ease of access and site constraints all fall into the mix
+- Location: proximity to the site, ease of access and site constraints all fall into the mix.

 - Heritage: this is a ‘site constraint’ but one that should be seen as separate from others.
 Working with Heritage buildings and near them will usually add time and costs.
 The more daring the proposal, the longer the journey is likely to be.

-- Programme: is there a lot of designing to do in a short period of time?
+- Programme: is there a lot of designing to do in a short period?
 Or is a longer period of administration and project management needed?
 Each of these will affect costs, especially if you’re looking at a large project to be moved through the stages quickly as it will require more human resources.

 - Stage 1 – preparing existing information and analysis.
 Survey information, planning history, site constraints, review of consultants, project programme and meeting to present information.
 This stage can often see the instruction of other consultants to carry out specialist surveys.

 Estimated percentage of fees – Stage 0 and 1 = 15%

 - Stage 2 – conceptual design and evolution into a formalised design, locking down the final brief, preliminary cost appraisal, potentially pre-application advice and a series of meetings to review the design and present the final drawings before moving onto stage 3.